AmirMotefaker/Create-your-own-ChatGPT/README.md

   - Some of the differences in the ways that our models are trained, which impact the comparisons that can be made between models, and various evaluation results.
   - The differences between various model series, such as GPT 3.5 and InstructGPT.
-  - Which if any of the models available in the API today match a model in a paper?
+  - Which, if any, of the models available in the API today match a model in a paper?
 In some cases, there might not be a match.

-# Models referred to as "GPT 3.5"
+# Models referred to as "GPT 3.5."
 - GPT-3.5 series is a series of models that was trained on a blend of text and code from before Q4 2021.
 The following models are in the GPT-3.5 series:

   - code-davinci-002 is a base model, so good for pure code-completion tasks